 Super-Inheritance

 Super-Inheritance allows Sentinel to maintain a single track across multiple sonar heads or indeed to stitch together multiple partial tracks into an unbroken track.
-When a target becomes lost in the noise and reappears again, either within the same Sentinel Head or a different Sentinel Head on the same system, the algorithms can determine its single track and stitch the partial tracks together.
+When a target becomes lost in the noise and reappears again, either within the same Sentinel Head or a different Sentinel Head on the same system, the algorithms can determine it is a single track and stitch the partial tracks together.

 Full Aperture Zoom Window